Assertions features

 specify person.Age.Must.Equal(42)

-.
-To assert the opposite you can insert a Not
+must equal 42.
+To assert the opposite you can insert a Not:

 specify person.Age.Must.Not.Equal(42)